aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 An AI supply chain adds: training datasets, model weights, fine-tuning corpora, embedding stores, MCP servers, agent skill marketplaces, and shared prompt template libraries.
 Most of these are not versioned, not audited, and not covered by your existing SBOM process.
 A single poisoned dataset cascades into every downstream model trained on it.

 A malicious MCP server was published to a community registry and appeared legitimate.
 When an agent loaded it, the tool descriptions — the natural-language strings explaining what the tool does — contained embedded instructions.
 The model processed those instructions as operational guidance and executed them via tool calls.
 No vulnerable code was deployed.
 The exploit was a text string in a configuration file.
+(As of mid-2026, no dedicated scanning tool exists for MCP tool descriptions — most teams rely on manual review, which is precisely why this attack class is so dangerous.)

 **What changes:** Your pre-deployment process needs to include MCP server scanning (tools like Snyk Agent Scan), tool description hash verification, and a supply chain review that covers components that never appear in your code repository.
 Standard SCA tools don't see prompt-level payloads.